 7. Two copies of all motions, cross-motions, certifications, and briefs shall be served.

-Now, what happens if you cannot wait?
-What is you need immediate help from a Judge?
+Now, what happens if you cannot wait 3-1/2 weeks or more for your motion to be decided by the Judge?
+What if you need immediate help from a Judge?

 If the matter is truly emergent and you cannot wait 24 or more days, then we can apply to the Court for an "Order to Show Cause" immediately.

-However, be prepared to explain to the Court why you feel that the matter is so emergent that it cannot wait to heard as a regular motion.
+However, we must be prepared to explain to the Court why we feel that the matter is so emergent that it cannot wait to heard as a regular motion.
 Judges are very busy and their schedules are prepared months in advance.
 An Order to Show Cause wreaks havoc on that schedule.

-Thus, Orders to Show Cause will only be considered in truly emergent circumstances where you can prove that if the Court does not hear your issue immediately that you or a child will likely suffer immediate and irreparable harm.
+Thus, Orders to Show Cause will only be considered in truly emergent circumstances where we can prove that if the Court does not hear our issue immediately that you or a child will likely suffer immediate and irreparable harm.

-The bottom line is that if you need help from a judge in your NJ divorce, help your Monmouth County divorce lawyer prepare a motion carefully and completely.
+The bottom line is that if you need help from a judge, help your divorce lawyer prepare a motion carefully and completely.